Games & Quizzes

 {{tag.normal}} {{tag.pos_name}}

-each of two or more related or complementary things. have mutual relationship or connection, in which one thing affects or depends on another.
+each of two or more related or complementary things.
+To have/show the relationship between two things.

 /ˈverēəs/